 The bus system is always an option and a cheap one too.
 A one-way ticket costs $1 in most cities.

 When available, the metro is also not costly, and even Uber is relatively cheap.

 In fact, I would take Uber in São Paulo to go everywhere because I was a bit lazy, and it is cheap.

 For sightseeing, you’re better off using public transportation or Uber.
 Still, for a day trip to another town or to continue your trip within Brazil, buses are the most affordable option.

 However, if you want to visit a faraway waterfall, a secluded beach, or a national park in Brazil, you might need to rent a car when a guided tour is not available.

 Food in Brazil can be as cheap or expensive as you want.

 Most cities have small, family-owned restaurants that offer a full plate with rice, beans, meat, and salad for $5–they’re simple, but the food is usually delicious.

 My husband and I once paid that amount for a meal in Arraial do Cabo, and he could not believe it–the plate was so full he didn’t finish it.

-You can also buy street food and snacks for lunch.
+You can also buy street food for lunch.
 Coxinha and pastel are both delicious, cheap, and fill up well.